-The vector o This is the location of the camera in the world coordinate system.
+The vector o.
+This is the location of the camera in the world coordinate system.

-The vectors $\mathbf{p}u$ and $\mathbf{p}v$ They represent the horizontal and vertical direction along the image plane.
-The length of these vectors gives the width and height, respectively, of a pixel in the image plane.
+The vector $\mathbf{p}u$ .
+Represents the horizontal direction along the image plane.
+The length of this vector gives the width of a pixel in the image plane.